photo-cli/photo-cli.github.io/docs/command-line-arguments.md

 ### Reverse Geocode Provider ( -e, --reverse-geocode )

+Optional use for `copy`, `archive`, `info` verb.
+Must be used on `address` verb.
 Third-party provider to resolve photo taken address by photo's coordinates.

 | Option                  | Value |
 |-------------------------|-------|